 Two-way sync between Alexa Reminders and iOS (both ways) – SOLVED, mostly.

-Update: Nov 2019 – it seems the latest update to iOS 13 is a total gong show.
+Update: Nov 2019 – it seems the latest update to iOS 13 is a total gong show for Apple.
 There seems to be issues now syncing the new version of Reminders on iOS 13 with Alexa or Google Home.

 If this is you comment below as we’re looking to solve this collectively.
 What have you tried?
 Is your IFTTT still running correctly?